shotashirai/Data-Analysis-Pipeline/README.md

 #### BorutaPy

 Boruta is a strong feature selection algorithm designed as a wrapper around a Random Forest classification algorithm.
 However, it is ***slow***.
 In this code, the feature selection by Boruta is the main bottleneck for efficient computation.
-Boruta is basically implemented with Random Forest classification, but other models can be used and result in better performance. (ref: https://github.com/scikit-learn-contrib/boruta_py/issues/80)
+Boruta is normally implemented with Random Forest classification, but other models can be used and result in better performance. (ref: https://github.com/scikit-learn-contrib/boruta_py/issues/80)

 To compare the performance, three regressor models (Random Forest, XGBoost, lightGBM) were tested.
 The table below shows the elapsed time to select features and the accuracy of the prediction (MAPE: Mean Absolute Percentage Error).
-All models show very similar accuracy values (1.6 +/- 0.1%), but lightGBM shows a significant performance for efficient computation.
+All models show very similar accuracy values (1.6 +/- 0.1%), but lightGBM shows a significant improvemnt of the performance for efficient computation.
 So, an optimized version of the code, **lightGBM** is used for feature selection with BorutaPy.

 | Model                   | Elapsed time | Accuracy (MAPE) |
 | ----------------------- | ------------ | --------------- |